stephaneVercouillieBMID/slate/source/workingVersion.html.md

  ### itsme® OpenID Configuration
  The OpenID Connect protocol requires the use of multiple endpoints for authenticating users, and for requesting resources including tokens, user information, and public keys.

- To simplify implementations and increase flexibility, OpenID Connect allows the use of a "Discovery document", a JSON document found at a well-known location containing key-value pairs which provide details about the OpenID Connect provider's configuration, including the URIs of the authorization, token, userinfo, and public-keys endpoints to interact with it.
+ To simplify implementations and increase flexibility, OpenID Connect allows the use of a "Discovery document", a JSON document found at a well-known location containing key-value pairs which provide details about the OpenID Connect provider's configuration,
+- including the URIs of the authorization, token, userinfo, supported claims and public-keys endpoints to interact with it.

  <aside class="success">The Discovery document for itsme® service may be retrieved from: <a href="https://merchant.itsme.be/oidc/.well-known/openid-configuration">https://merchant.itsme.be/oidc/.well-known/openid-configuration</a></aside>